 Together, the Goody Clancy/Anser Study and the two RFI responses demonstrate multiple potential partnership structures that may be financially feasible.
 Ultimately, NECC and DCAMM will select a proposal that presents the best value for the Campus while meeting the stated goals.

-NECC & DCAMM have commissioned an appraisal of the site.
-Compliance with all applicable laws and regulations will be the responsibility of the selected developer.
+NECC & DCAMM have commissioned an appraisal of the site, included in Appendix K. Compliance with all applicable laws and regulations will be the responsibility of the selected developer.

 IX.
 IMPLEMENTATION AND PERFORMANCE MONITORING